Ready to sell a group coaching program so you can make more money, save time, and help clients get even better results?

 It’s an intersection of one-on-one coaching and a course.

 It includes the standardized format of a course, but it also includes some sort of coaching component.

 She had a $1,500 group coaching program, which was essentially an on-demand course that included group coaching calls.

 Clients were able to come to the calls, get their questions answered, and interact with their peers.

 Group coaching can often be even more powerful than just a one-on-one coaching, because of the peer encouragement.

 85In order to create your group coaching program, figure out the common element and make sure that is standardized.

 Selling Group Coaching Step 2: Make it High-Ticket

-Because it’s going to require your time and your effort and you’re really helping them get customized results inside of that group coaching program, then it makes sense to offer it at a high ticket price.
+Because it’s going to require your time and your effort, and you’re really helping them get customized results inside your group coaching program, it makes sense to offer it at a high ticket price.

 Selling Group Coaching Step 3: Make it Easy to Sell